Databricks asset bundles for Python wheels

 Create the bundle manually

-In these steps, you create the bundle from the beginning.
-These steps guide you to create a bundle that consists of two notebooks and the definition of a Databricks job to run these notebooks.
-You then validate, deploy, and run the deployed notebooks from the job within your Databricks workspace.
-These steps automate the quickstart titled Create your first workflow with a Databricks job.
+In these steps, you create the bundle from the beginning by hand.
+These steps guide you to create a bundle that consists of files to build into a Python wheel file and the definition of a Databricks job to build this Python wheel file.
+You then validate, deploy, and build the deployed files into a Python wheel file from the Python wheel job within your Databricks workspace.

 These steps assume that you already know:

-Follow these instructions to create a sample bundle that builds a Python wheel, deploys the Python wheel, and then runs the deployed Python wheel.
+Follow these instructions to create a sample bundle that builds a Python wheel file with Poetry or setuptools, deploys the Python wheel file, and then runs the deployed Python wheel file.

-If you have already built a Python wheel and just want to deploy and run it, skip ahead to specifying the Python wheel settings in the bundle settings file in Step 2.
+If you have already built a Python wheel file and just want to deploy and run it, skip ahead to specifying the Python wheel settings in the bundle configuration file in Step 3: Create the bundle’s configuration file.

 Step 1: Set up authentication

 In this step, you set up authentication between the Databricks CLI on your development machine and your Databricks workspace.
-This demo uses a Databricks configuration profile and a Databricks personal access token for authentication.
-See Databricks personal access token authentication and Databricks configuration profiles.
-For additional authentication types you can use instead, see Databricks client unified authentication.
+This article assumes that you want to use OAuth user-to-machine (U2M) authentication and a corresponding Databricks configuration profile named DEFAULT for authentication.

 Step 2: Create the bundle